Lakland

 Lakland Guitars is an American manufacturer of electric bass guitars based in Chicago, Illinois.
 The company's first bass combined elements of the Fender Jazz Bass and the Music Man StingRay.
 The company's current line-up includes basses inspired by classics like the Fender Precision Bass and Jazz Bass as well as Lakland's own original designs.
 Lakland's line of signature models includes basses designed in collaboration with well-known bassists Joe Osborn, Donald "Duck" Dunn, Jerry Scheff, Darryl Jones and Bob Glaub.
-Lakland basses are manufactured in the United States and Indonesia.
+Lakland basses are manufactured in the United States, Japan, South Korea, and Indonesia.

 History

 Founded by bassist Dan Lakin and luthier Hugh McFarland in 1994, the company's name, pronounced "lake-land", is a portmanteau of "Lakin" and "McFarland", the surnames of its founders.

 Lakin and McFarland began developing the first Lakland prototype in January 1994 and showed it later that year at the July 1994 NAMM Show.

 The pair launched Lakland in 1994 with a $20,000 home equity loan and Lakland basses went into production in the United States in 1995.
 In 1996, the company became a unit of A. Lakin & Sons, Inc., a tire recycling company founded by Lakin's grandfather Abraham Lakin in 1919.

 McFarland left Lakland in 1997.
 In 2001, Lakland introduced the Skyline Series, a lower-priced alternative to its U.S.-made basses.
 Manufactured in South Korea, the Skyline Series helped the company break even for the first time in 2003.
 Production of Skyline Series basses was moved to Indonesia in 2008.